itsadityagupta/hashnode-blogs/clgjgw6gr000209mpdbrzf3fa.md

 For a detailed description of the schema and examples, please visit the [official documentation](https://www.yelp.com/dataset/documentation/main) website.

+> **Edit:** The above data along with BigQuery tables and the Google Studio dashboard is now deleted.
+So you may have to download the data directly from the official website.

 # What is the tech stack?

 * **Data Storage:** [Google Cloud Storage (GCS)](https://cloud.google.com/storage)